shopware/docs/products/enterprise-cloud/repository.md

 Be aware that you might have to resolve some conflicts if you made changes in your template.

-## Add Enterprise cloud remote
+## Add Enterprise Cloud remote

-Next, we need to add a third remote, which allows us to push code towards the Enterprise cloud environment and trigger a deployment.
+Next, we need to add a third remote, which allows us to push code towards the Enterprise Cloud environment and trigger a deployment.

 We first need the project ID, so we display all projects using